Collection Art in the White House

 1846-1863: New Hampshire author and editor Sara Josepha Hale, active in women benevolent societies and well known as the socially influential editor of Godeys Ladys Book, petitioned Congress and five presidents Zachary Taylor, Millard Fillmore, Franklin Pierce, James Buchanan, and Abraham Lincoln to create a national annual holiday for Thanksgiving.
 Celebrating and giving thanks for abundant autumn harvests was an established New England tradition by the mid-19th century.
 The governors of each state issued holiday proclamations that varied in date from state to state and from year to year.
 Mrs. Hale's long campaign to create a unified national Thanksgiving holiday met with success when President Abraham Lincoln recognized the symbolic wartime significance of the commemoration.

-October 3, 1863: President Lincoln declared the last Thursday in November to be regularly commemorated as Thanksgiving Day.
-His Thanksgiving holiday proclamation implored the nation to heal its wounds and restore peace, harmony, tranquility the the nation.
+October 3, 1863: President Abraham Lincoln declared the last Thursday in November to be regularly commemorated as Thanksgiving Day.
+His Thanksgiving holiday proclamation implored the nation to heal its wounds and restore peace, harmony, and tranquility to the nation.

-1865: The tradition of pardoning White House turkeys has been traced to President Abraham Lincoln's 1863 clemency to a turkey recorded in an 1865 dispatch by White House reporter Noah Brooks who noted, "a live turkey had been brought home for the Christmas dinner, but [Lincolns son Tad] interceded in behalf of its life. . . .
-[Tads] plea was admitted and the turkey's life spared."
+1865: The origins of the turkey pardoning tradition have been traced back to President Abraham Lincoln's 1863 clemency of a turkey recorded in an 1865 dispatch by White House reporter Noah Brooks who recalled, "a live turkey had been brought home for the Christmas dinner, but [Lincoln’s son Tad] interceded in behalf of its life. . . .
+[Tad’s] plea was admitted and the turkey's life spared."

-November 28, 1878: A large Thanksgiving dinner gathering included President Rutherford B. and Mrs. Hayes, Colonels W.K.
+November 29, 1877: A large Thanksgiving dinner gathering included President Rutherford B. Hayes and First Lady Lucy Hayes, Colonels W.K.
 Rogers and O.L.
 Pruden, the president's private secretaries, and William H. Crook and Charles L. Chapman, executive clerks, and the doormen with their families.
-After the conclusion of this dinner, the Hayes retired to the Red Room to sing hymns and invited their cooks and the African-American staff to enjoy their own Thanksgiving meal in the State Dining Room.
+Afterwards, the dinner party gathered in the Red Room to play games with the children and listen to Mrs. Hayes play the piano.

 October 26, 1883: President Chester A. Arthur proclaimed, "The prevalence of health, the fullness of the harvests, the stability of peace and order, the growth of fraternal feeling, the spread of intelligence and learning, the continued enjoyment of civil and religious liberty, all these and countless other blessings are cause for reverent rejoicing."